clettieri/Data-Science-Projects/CBF Hackathon/readme.md

-# Cognitive Builder Fair NYC 2017 Hackathon
+# Cognitive Builder Faire NYC 2017 Hackathon

 Using IBM's DSX and the Four Square API we developed an advanced set of neighbhorhood analytics.